alabou/NMOS-MatroxOnly/NMOS With AES3.md

 The SDP file at the `manifest_href` MUST comply with the requirements of ST 2110-31 for the AM824 Stream.

+###### channel-order

+The `channel-order` parameter of the SDP transport file associated with an AM824 Stream MUST use the ST 2110-30 PCM channel grouping symbols to indicate layout of an AM824 Stream.
+The ST 2110-31 AES symbol MUST be used for non-linear AES Streams.
+Such layout MUST indicate the number of audio layers multiplexed in the AM824 Stream.
+Thie requirement applies to both opaque and fully described AM824 Streams.

 An example SDP file is provided in the [Examples](../examples/).

 #### Other transports